SuJiaKuan/anime_faces_dcgan/README.md

-# Simpsons DCGAN
+# Anime Face DCGAN

-DCGAN to generate images of Simpsons faces.
+DCGAN to generate images of anime faces.